zencart/documentation/content/user/customizing/add_pages.md

 The latter is somewhat less customizable but contains fewer files.

 The advantage of creating a new page is that you can use PHP in the page, which is not an option with EZ-Pages.
+Being able to use PHP means you can add conditional logic, do database lookups, customize for specific groups or customer characteristics, etc.